LAUGHTER AND LOVE DAYCARE

 People with monkeypox get a rash that may be located on or near the genitals (penis, testicles, labia, and vagina) or anus (butthole) and could be on other areas like the hands, feet, chest, face, or mouth.

 IMPORTANT NOTE: CHILDREN MUST BE SYMPTOM FREE FOR 24 HOURS PRIOR TO RETURNING TO DAYCARE.
 The 24-hour return does not begin when a child gets sick, rather when they are well again.
-This is especially important during cold/flu season.
+This is especially important during cold/flu season, or if they contract an illness such as RSV, Monkeypox, or COVID.
 I will be more strict during cold/flu season on sticking with the return policy.

 (a) A provider shall not admit or retain in care, except with the written approval of the local health office, a child who: